fdwr/LunaSvgSampleTest/doc/SvgPixelSnapping.md

 ## What

-This document extends the SVG specification with elements and attributes for grid fitting/pixel snapping to improve rendering on low-resolution displays where edges become fuzzy and blurry details become overcrowded in toolbars, menus, and webpages.
-SVG is increasingly being used for iconography, and tales of the demise of 96 DPI have been greatly exaggerated, as such monitors persist to this day, with 1920x1080 being the most common monitor size in 2022.
-This specification is freely available to adopt without patent or copyright concern, but beware it's currently subject to change while I validate on the implementation details.
+This document extends SVG with new elements and attributes for grid fitting/pixel snapping to improve rendering on low to medium DPI displays, where edges become fuzzy and blurry details become overcrowded in toolbars, menus, and webpages.
+SVG has increasingly been used for iconography, but tales of the demise of 96 DPI have been greatly exaggerated, as such monitors persist to this day, with 1920x1080 being the most common monitor size in 2022.
+This specification is freely available to adopt without patent or copyright concern, but beware it's subject to change until I validate the implementation details and end-to-end tooling (might realize there's a better way to do things).

 ## Why

 A picture speaks a thousand words...

 TODO: Insert image showing problems.
 Include cases of: blurry lines, excess detail which becomes a blurry mess, detail collapse, minimum pixel distance, contour offset.

+These extensions help:

+- Crisp horizontal and vertical edges.
+- Consistent stem thickness.
+- Shape symmetry around centers.
+- Equal shape spacing and gaps.
+- Selective removal of small details at smaller PPU's.
+- Alignment between separate shapes that are part of a large object.
+- Ensure minimal gaps between items so they don't abut and appear merged.

+It doesn't ensure:

+- Pixel alignment under arbitrary transforms.
+- Identical pixel results under different rasterizers.
+- Preserved geometry and aspect ratio after grid fitting.
+- Automatic good fitting without author intervention.

 ## How